Digitizing of Movements

 The ART Motion Capture system has been specifically designed for applications such as immersive Virtual Reality and ergonomics.
 It is a result of ARTs research effort in close cooperation with Volkswagen AG as part of the AVILUS research project.
 The system supports collaborative working, allowing the Motion Capture of up to three subjects (only upper body for the third) simultaneously.

-- Fully compatible with the ART Fingertracking system
+- Add tracking of fingers with the ART Fingertracking system

 Head mounted display (HMD)